coinrange/Hebe-Web/README.md

-# HebeBlock
+# RangeCoin
 Focusing on the long-chain market of the blockchain ──constructing a multidimensional Token economic ecological community

-HebeBlock hebeblock@gmail.com
+rangecoin coinrange@gmail.com

-Note: If you can read this on GitHub, we are still actively developing this document.
-Please check for updates regularly!
+Note: must support Range because this change your life any the crypto world!

 note
-This white paper and any other documents related to this white paper relate to the intended development and use of the HebeBlock network.
+This white paper and any other documents related to this white paper relate to the intended development and use of the RangeCoin network.
 They are for reference only and are subject to change.

-This white paper describes a project under development This white paper contains forward-looking statements based on HebeBlock's beliefs and certain assumptions and information provided by HebeBlock.
+This white paper describes a project under development This white paper contains forward-looking statements based on RangeCoin's beliefs and certain assumptions and information provided by HebeBlock.

-The HebeBlock network envisaged in this white paper is under development and is constantly being updated, including but not limited to key governance and technical features.
-HebeBlock tokens involve and involve the development and use of experimental platforms (software) and technologies that may not achieve or achieve the goals set out in this white paper.
+The RangeCoin network envisaged in this white paper is under development and is constantly being updated, including but not limited to key governance and technical features.
+RangeCoin involve and involve the development and use of experimental platforms (software) and technologies that may not achieve or achieve the goals set out in this white paper.

-If the HebeBlock network is completed, it may be very different from the network specified in this white paper.
+If the RangeCoin network is completed, it may be very different from the network specified in this white paper.
 We make no representations or warranties with regard to the achievements or reasonableness of any plans, future forecasts or prospects, and nothing in this document is or should not be taken as a promise or statement of the future.

 No regulated products available
-Hebe Token is not intended to represent securities or any other regulated product in any jurisdiction.
+RangeCoin is not intended to represent securities or any other regulated product in any jurisdiction.

 This document does not constitute an offer or solicitation for securities or any other regulated product, nor does it constitute a promotion, invitation or solicitation for investment purposes.
 The terms of purchase are not a document or any form of prospectus intended to provide financial services.